BettercareHealth/bettercare/nc/nc-1.md

 ### 6. When should attempts at resuscitation be stopped?

-If there is no heart beat after 10 minutes or no attempt at breathing after 20 minutes.
+If there is no heart beat after 10 minutes or no attempt at breathing after 20&nbsp;minutes.

 ## Case study 4